EastSun5566/cc-gram/README.md

 // apply to All targets has `data-filter` attribute cg.applyFilter();

-// or you can just use selector cg.applyFilter("#my-image");
+// or you can just use selector for performance cg.applyFilter("#my-image");
 ```